yeahsuredude/Venmito-Data_Engineering-Project/README.md

 ## Instructions for Submission

-1. Complete your project as described above within your fork.
+1. Complete your project as described above in a branch within your fork.
 2. Write a detailed README file with your name, email, a description explaining your approach, the technologies you used, and provides clear instructions on how to run your code.
-3. Submit your project by creating a pull request to this repository.
+3. Submit your project by creating a pull request to merge your branch to the main branch of your fork.

 We look forward to seeing your solution!